telent/log-mark-i/README.md

     # copy config.json into /usr/var/logmarki-instance/config.json
     gunicorn 'logmarki:create_app()'

+### With Nix (if you already understand Nix)

+Have a look at `default.nix` and see if it looks good for you.
+It depends on the generated files `requirements.nix` and `requirements_override.nix`, which if you're lucky you can regenerate as follows:

+(As of June 2020 this procecure is said to require an unstable version of Nixpkgs, which is why I have the custom NIX_PATH settings)

+    python -m venv venv
+    . venv/bin/activate
+    python -m pip install -r requirements.txt
+    python -m pip freeze | sed  's/logmarki/d' '/log-mark-i/d' > frozen.txt
+    echo 'logmarki=0.1.0' >> frozen.txt
+    NIX_PATH=nixpkgs=../nixpkgs nix run nixpkgs.pypi2nix -c pypi2nix -r frozen.txt
+    NIX_PATH=nixpkgs=../nixpkgs nix-build .

 ## HTTPS

 You will need to create a proxy pointing at it so that you can access